 Our original plan was to travel for a year, but we ended up cutting it a little shorter for several reasons.
 First, we noticed that houses in our price range were starting to sell very quickly.
 Our house was on the market less than 24 hours before we made an offer!
 Second, we wanted to be back for our daughter’s college graduation in June.
 And third, we were homesick.
 Continue reading

-A 50/50 burger, fries a Bug Eyed Blonde at Horsefly Brewing Co. in Montrose.
+A couple of 50/50 burgers, a Six Shooter and a Bug Eyed Blonde at Horsefly Brewing Co. in Montrose.

 Happy National Cheeseburger Day!
 In honor of this national holiday (it is a holiday, right?), here are my five favorite Colorado cheeseburgers, in no particular order.
 Continue reading

 A stop at the Redstone General Store for ice cream on our first ride.

 Another item on the “someday” list: learn to ride a motorcycle.
 Scott has ridden most of his life and lives to ride.
 I tried riding on his bike with him, but, as Austin Powers would say, “that’s not my bag, baby.”
 Control issues: Check.